taysir-alam/bioElecProps/README.md

 # bioElecProps
 kat innov

-scripts to validate bioelectrical properties; more to come soon
+scripts to validate bioelectrical properties in hip tissue study; mock data only & confidential code not included